International Foundation Year - Public HealthStudy level: International Pathways Programme

 What you'll study

-In choosing to study Public Health IFY, you will develop your English academic language skills through three diverse skill modules, as well as be exposed to three subject-specialist modules.
+In choosing to study Public Health IFY, you will develop your English academic language skills through up to three diverse skill modules, depending on your IELTS entry level.
+You will then study three subject-specialist modules.
 These modules will provide a strong framework for your continued studies toward your chosen higher education degree.

 Introduction to Academic Language and Skills